-The Thames Refinery became the largest sugar refinery in the world, with an output of 14,000 tons a week by 1939.
+The Silvertown site became the largest sugar refinery in the world, with an output of 14,000 tons a week by 1939.

-Britain entered the Common Market from 1972, which saw quotas imposed on imported raw sugar cane.
+Britain entered the Common Market from 1972, which saw quotas imposed on imported raw sugar cane by the Common Agricultural Policy.
 As a result, Tate & Lyle was forced to diversify.

-Canadian Neil Shaw was appointed managing director in 1980, and he set about transforming Tate & Lyle into a professionally managed company.
+Canadian-born Neil McGowan Shaw (born 1929) was appointed managing director of Tate & Lyle in 1980.
+He would transform the business into a professionally-managed company.

-In 2010 Tate & Lyle sold its sugar business to American Sugar of Yonkers, New York.
+Tate & Lyle sold its sugar business to American Sugar of Yonkers, New York, in 2010.
 This allowed the company to concentrate on its industrial food products division.